 Most standard home policies do not include coverage for:

 While this list doesn’t include everything that’s not covered under a home insurance policy, it gives you a pretty good start.
 You can usually purchase additional coverage for some of the items listed above, with the exception of normal wear and tear and maintenance on your home.

 It’s different for everyone.
 Just as factors like size and location affect the purchase price of a house; the cost of home insurance also varies based on things like:

 COUNTRY Financial® is the marketing name for the COUNTRY Financial family of affiliated companies (collectively, COUNTRY), which include COUNTRY Life Insurance Company®, COUNTRY Mutual Insurance Company®, and their respective subsidiaries, located in Bloomington, Illinois.

 1 Please refer to your policy for specific coverages and terms related to your insurance.

-Home insurance policies issued by COUNTRY Mutual Insurance Company®, COUNTRY Preferred Insurance Company® and COUNTRY Casualty Insurance Company®, Bloomington, IL.
+Home insurance policies issued by COUNTRY Mutual Insurance Company®, COUNTRY Casualty Insurance Company® or COUNTRY Preferred Insurance Company®, Bloomington, IL.